OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ![Configuring Spaces](rrp-configuring-spaces.png)

+Now that you've configured your Spaces and exchanged public keys, you can:

-Now the `DevTest Space` knows about the existence of the `Prod Space` you will be able to promote releases to that Space.
-Additionally, since you've exchanged public keys, the `Prod Space` can trust Release Bundles promoted from the `DevTest Space`, and `DevTest Space` can trust Deployment Receipts from the `Prod Space`!
+- configure your Lifecycle in the `DevTest Space` to promote releases to the `Prod Space`
+- configure the `Prod Space` to trust releases promoted from the `DevTest Space`
+- configure the `DevTest Space` to trust deployment results from the `Prod Space`

+You will be in complete control of the flow of information between Spaces!

 ### Working with projects